America's Airshow 2023 B-Roll: C-130

-A U.S. Marine Corps C-130 Hercules with 3rd Marine Aircraft Wing, I Marine Expeditionary Force, demonstrate aerial refueling capabilities during the Marine Air Ground Task Force (MAGTF) demonstration of the 2023 Marine Corps Air Station Miramar Airshow in San Diego, Sept.
-22, 2023.
+A U.S. Marine Corps C-130 Hercules with 3rd Marine Aircraft Wing, I Marine Expeditionary Force, demonstrates aerial refueling capabilities during the Marine Air Ground Task Force (MAGTF) demonstration of the 2023 Marine Corps Air Station Miramar Airshow in San Diego, Sept.
+23, 2023.
 The MAGTF Demo displays the coordinated use of close-air support, armor, artillery and infantry forces and provides a visual representation of how the Marine Corps operates.
 America's Airshow 2023 is a unique and incredible opportunity to witness Marine and joint aviation capabilities, civilian performers, and the world-famous Blue Angels; to interact first-hand with Marines, other service members, and first responders; and to see first-hand the innovative spirit of the Marine Corps through emerging technologies and forward-thinking.
 (U.S. Marine Corps video by Cpl.
-Atticus Martinez)
+Luis Agostini)

 |Date Taken: